GangJust/ADBHelper/docs/README-EN.md

 ## Running Configuration

-When running in IDEA, manually edit `Edit Configurations` and add the `-Pdeubg=true` parameter after the `Run` command to generate the `BuildConfig` class.
+When running in IDEA, manually edit `Edit Configurations` and add the `-Pdebug=true` parameter after the `Run` command to generate the `BuildConfig` class.

 Custom `GradleTask` used by the project:

 - `composeApp:run*` related tasks
-  - Please manually add the `-Pdeubg=true` parameter.
+  - Please manually add the `-Pdebug=true` parameter.

 - `composeApp:build*` related tasks
-  - Please manually add the `-Pdeubg=true` parameter.
+  - Please manually add the `-Pdebug=true` parameter.

 - `composeApp:clear*` related tasks
-  - Please manually add the `-Pdeubg=true` parameter.
+  - Please manually add the `-Pdebug=true` parameter.

 - `composeApp:createDistributable`
   - Please find the compiled product folder in the `composeApp/build/compose/binaries` directory.